-These usually involve a bit of outdoor activity – maybe daily guided walks for you and the whole family.
-You could even design your own self-guided walking trail based on you (and your dog’s) level of stamina.
+These usually involve a bit of outdoor activity – may be daily guided walks for you and the whole family.
+You could even design your own self-guided walking trail based on your (and your dog’s) level of stamina.
 Either way, a dog friendly holiday is a great staycation option for any time of the year.
 Plus, they’re a great wellness holiday option.

 Just choose your favourite accommodation that welcomes canine guests in a lovely location and set out on foot to explore parts of the UK you wouldn’t normally get to see.

 A cosy cottage with a hot tub is the ideal dog-friendly holiday for couples who want a rural and relaxing break.
 If you are taking all the family, a luxury lodge in Yorkshire will be suitable, situated in a charming countryside location or near a small town.
 Either way, enjoy an early morning hike over the famous Yorkshire Dales to see the sunrise and admire the wild, windswept countryside, before taking a dip in your hot tub.

 A Dog Friendly cottage in The New Forest

 There are many dog-friendly cottages in the New Forest because the area is famous for its walks across the healthy land and hidden bridleways.
 Discover woodlands, wildlife, and a changeable coastline on the edge of the forest, while you stay in a stylish self-catering cottage.
 Or, find a hidden gem in the heart of the woodland and welcome the wildlife on your doorstep.
 At the end of a long walk, find yourself at a traditional pub to enjoy a hearty roast – the best way to enjoy a break in the New Forest.

 Dog Friendly caravan holidays in the Lake District